 You may also be interested in joining one of our Walking with Wild Kangaroos Tours for a more in depth kangaroo experience.

-Please wear walking boots.
+Please wear walking boots or shoes.
 Sometimes the area becomes a little boggy.
-Also wsearing warm clothes is an advantage, especially in winter when it can get quite cool.
-Moreover, good quality photographic equipment that can be used in the dark is important as we will be there at dusk.
+Also wearing warm clothes is an advantage, especially in winter when it can get quite cool.
+Moreover, good quality photographic equipment that can be used in the dark is important as this is when the animals are most active.

 For bookings with less than 36 hrs notice, please call us on (0412) 016 568. and we will do our best to accommodate your requirements.